hans-jorg/efm32gg-stk3700-gcc-cmsis/03-Blink/README.md

 This is the 3th version of Blink.
 It uses direct access to register of the EFM32GG990F1024 microcontroller but with a simple Hardware Abstraction Layer for the LED module.
-This HAL is built upon the GPIO HAL (See version 2 of Blink).
+This HAL is built upon the GPIO HAL (See version 2 of Blink). ani

-The main objective is to control the LEDs without knowing about GPIO.
+The main objective is to control the LEDs without knowing anything about GPIO.

 The architecture is shown below.